bitovi/bitops/docs/contributing/development.md

 To submit changes we require that all contributions first have a GitHub issue created where submissions can be discussed and visible to all Contributors and Maintainers.

-We require that you have signed the [Developer Certificate of Origin (DCO)](DCO.md) stating that the code being submitted is owned wholly by you.
+By contributing, you agree to the [Developer Certificate of Origin (DCO)](DCO.md) which states that the code being submitted is owned wholly by you.

 Contributors and Maintainers are expected to treat other community members with courtesy and respect, be willing and able to accept constructive criticism, and strive for understanding of other's viewpoints in all community channels.